cloverrrrrrr/cloverrrrrrr/README.md

 Cybersecurity And Networking
 ----------------------------

-I'm a third-year university student who loves cybersecurity and networking
+Cybersecurity professional with hands-on experience in information security, security hardening, vulnerability assessment, penetration testing, and security governance.
+Experienced in web application security testing, infrastructure security, Linux administration, and ISO 27001:2022.
+Demonstrated interest in both offensive and defensive security, with additional hands-on experience in cloud computing and AWS.

 * 🌍  I'm based in Jakarta
-* 🖥️  See my portfolio at [MyPortofolio](http://www.canva.com/design/DAGGzbi1QLw/vGJ4UM19edtJWSkqfReWPA/edit?utm_content=DAGGzbi1QLw&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)
+* 🖥️  See my portfolio at [MyPortofolio](https://cloverrrrrrr.github.io)
 * ✉️  You can contact me at [firhansanad@gmail.com](mailto:firhansanad@gmail.com)
 * 🧠  I'm learning Cybersecurity